Krista Latham, PhD, D-ABFA

 What are some of the biggest challenges you will face while in Texas?

 It is difficult to put into words how physically and emotionally exhausting this type of work is.
 During our archeological field seasons we will be using traditional archeology techniques to exhume the burials of the unidentified individuals by hand.
 We’ll be conducting this rigorous physical activity in hot temperatures with a high humidity, and in an environment of snakes, scorpions and fire ants.
 During our laboratory field seasons we will be using forensic osteology techniques to reconstruct the decedent’s living characteristics.
 We need to estimate their age at death and how tall their were, as well as determine their sex and ancestry in order to aid in their identification.
+During our search and recovery field seasons we are walking ling distances carrying a lot of heavy equipment.
+We are navigating cacti, thorns, sand and all sorts of wildlife.
 Additionally during these field seasons we will immersed in a community that is facing an immense humanitarian crisis.
 What keeps us going is knowing that we are doing something good and something necessary for the families of the missing.

 What’s one thing people probably don’t know about you until they’ve known you a long time?